Rawadofd/COMP0124-MAAI-UAV-Collision-Avoidance/README.md

 python3 test_ppo.py
 ```

-The gif file ```ppo.gif``` recorded the whole environment and actions of agents derived from trained MAPPO.
+The gif file ```ppo.gif``` recorded the whole environment and actions of agents derived from trained MAPPO model.

 When keeping the current setting in ```simple_spread.py```, a fixed environment will be generated as follow
 <div align="center">